 This way, we are forced to save a portion of our salary to pay for the important expenses in our lives, including to buy a home, pay for medical treatments and afford a basic retirement when the time comes.
+There are also other things we can do with our CPF savings, such as paying for a loved one’s education or investing.

 How Do CPF Contributions Work?